Foster a positive community

 - Hide the user from your channel.
 This action blocks a specific user from posting comments on any of your videos, or contacting you through private messages.
 Users are not alerted when you block them.
 Learn more.

-You can also create a Blocked words list.
 While good debates are part of a healthy community, sometimes people may use words or phrases that you don’t want associated with your channel.
-In Community settings, you can add these words or phrases to the Blocked words box.
+One easy way to mitigate this is by creating a Blocked words list.
+You can add these words or phrases to the Blocked words box in Community settings.
 When blocked words show up on your channel, they won’t appear publicly and will be held for your review.

 Trusted community members can be added as comment moderators to help take down inappropriate comments around the clock and lead to a more guided conversation.
 Comments they moderate are removed from sight and held for your final review.